Lisbon revisited (updated April 2024)

 Lisbon style – azulejos on house facades

-Lisbon is suddenly cool.
-The unfortunate moniker “PIIGS” bestowed upon Portugal during the past financial crisis is now forgotten as the country acquires hot spot status.
-With that come the crowds, human tidal waves delivered by newly arrived low-cost airlines and cruise ships whose towering presence moored in downtown Lisbon overwhelm the urban landscape.
-But, let’s enjoy this historical seafaring city of old, picturesque neighbourhoods before Lisbon undergoes a botched makeover.
+Lisbon is now a hot spot.
+The unfortunate moniker “PIIGS” bestowed upon Portugal during the financial crisis is now forgotten as the human tidal waves rolled up, delivered by low-cost airlines and cruise ships whose towering presence moored in downtown Lisbon often overwhelm the urban landscape.
+Best enjoy this historical seafaring city of old, picturesque neighbourhoods before Lisbon undergoes a total makeover.

 Ascensor da Bica